 It’s also important for you to know how to look out for your wellbeing.
 One way to feel calm, happy and less stressed is to include activities into your daily routine that support wellbeing.
 For examples of what you could do, check out this

 Looking out for your mental health

 It is normal to feel stressed, sad, angry, worried or down sometimes—especially during times of uncertainty or following a traumatic event.
 There are many things that you can do to support your mental health, including:

-But sometimes, even if you are doing everything you can to look after your mental health, you still don’t feel good, and you may want some extra help.
+Sometimes, even if you are doing everything you can to look after your mental health, you still don’t feel good and you may want some extra help.
 It is important to know how and when to ask for help if you need some additional support.

 Are you a young carer?